WronskiN/AboutMe/README.md

 <h1>Hi there!
 I'm Norbert.</h1>

-Passioned Front End Web Developer.
+Passionate Front End Web Developer.
 Ever since I can remember, I have always been interested in the computer and the Internet.
 Some time ago I decided to change my career and wrote my first line of HTML code - "Hello world".
 Then I discovered CSS, Javascript, and other web tools and technologies.
 I knew from the very beginning that I would like to do it in the future.
 I decided to study in my spare time between long working hours and daily activities.

 Here I am now, after a few projects for myself and some commercial projects as a freelancer.
 I am ready to start a new career as a Front End Web Developer in your company.
 I'd love to have the chance to challenge my skills and grow with your experienced team.